Small-JS/SmallJS/Database/Database.md

 # Resources

-The JS "driver" (client library) for each datatabase is already installed in the `./Node` and `./Shop/Server` projects.
+The JS "driver" (client library) for each database is already installed in the `./Node` and `./Shop/Server` projects.

 Here are the download locations for the database server and administration software: